-This traditional vegan minestrone soup recipe is packed with nutrition and flavour.
+This traditional vegan minestrone soup recipe is packed with nutrition and flavor.
 With plenty of vegetables, beans, and pasta, this is a filling and nutrient packed soup.
 I love to make soup to keep me warm in the cooler months, but often they aren’t filling, or are lacking protein.
 With minestrone soup, you get a full meal in a bowl!

 Sign up for the Veg Out newsletter to get vegan recipes and nutrition content from a Registered Dietitian!

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.